-Anguilla may be a tiny island, but it sure does pack a punch.
-Being right on the ocean, you can bet every establishment serves seafood.
-Still, the island has a way of surprising you with other cuisines such as Moroccan, French, Mexican, and Italian.
-If you are not here for the food, then the views will take your breath away.
-These five restaurants are absolute gems in idyllic Anguilla.
+Anguilla may be a tiny and secluded island, but it sure does pack a punch of cultural experiences.
+Like many Caribbean island nations, you can bet every establishment serves up their own seafood specialties.
+Still, the restaurants in Anguilla have a funny way of surprising you by incorporating other gastronomic influences such as Moroccan, French, Mexican and Italian.
+If you’re not here for the food, then the views will equally take your breath away.
+These five restaurants in Anguilla are absolute gems in the idyllic Caribbean nation.